cybergarage/go-job/doc/cmd/cli/jobctl_cancel_instances.md

 ### Options

 ```
   -h, --help          help for instances
+  -k, --kind string   Kind of the instances to cancel
+  -u, --uuid string   UUID of the instances to cancel
 ```

 ### Options inherited from parent commands